Harris Academy Chafford Hundred: History

 In 2007 Ofsted inspected Chafford Hundred Campus School and found it to be "performing significantly less well than in all the circumstances it could reasonably be expected to perform."
 Ofsted gave the school an "inadequate" grade as a result.
 It was given a year to improve or else it would be placed into special measures and be threatened with closure.
 Ofsted returned in January 2008, by which time the school had changed its name to Chafford Hundred Campus Business and Enterprise College and gained an additional maths specialism.
 Ofsted found the school to be "making satisfactory progress in addressing the issues for improvement" and graded the school as "good" five months later.
 Improvements continued and the school was designated as a high performing specialist school in 2009, gaining specialist status in Applied Learning as a result.
 It was recognised as the "most improved school in England" by the Department for Children, Schools and Families in January 2010, with the number of students passing their GCSEs rising from 16% to 62% over a three-year period.

-In January 2011, the Department for Education appointed Christopher Tomlinson executive headteacher of Eltham Foundation School, a position which he also gained at Chafford Hundred.
-Eltham improved in a similar manner to Chafford Hundred soon after, being recognised by the department as the "most improved secondary school in the country ever".
-Chafford Hundred Campus and its adjacent primary school jointly underwent academisation in October 2011, becoming members of the Harris Federation.
-Chafford Hundred Campus was renamed Harris Academy Chafford Hundred to reflect this.
-The school retained specialist status in Business and Enterprise and Applied Learning but abandoned its maths specialism, instead gaining a new specialism in gifted and talented education.
-Its first inspection as an academy was held in November 2011, resulting in an overall Ofsted grade of "outstanding".
-Nicola Graham was appointed head of school in 2012, serving under Christopher Tomlinson's executive leadership.
-Eltham Foundation School joined the Harris Federation later that year, becoming Harris Academy Greenwich.

-In 2014 Christopher Tomlinson was transferred to Harris Academy Falconwood.
-The school's executive headteacher and head of school positions were abolished and Nicola Graham assumed the newly created position of principal.
-This year saw the establishment of a new free school on Chafford Hundred's site called Harris Primary Academy Mayflower.
-Mayflower moved to its own site in 2015.
-A year later, Nicola Graham became the executive principal of Harris Academy Chafford Hundred and appointed Ms L. Strong as her head of school.
-Another free school, Harris Academy Riverside, was launched in 2017.
-Nicola Graham became executive principal of Riverside and Chafford Hundred hosted it until its own building in Purfleet was completed in 2019.
-With this, the sixth form of Chafford Hundred stopped offering maths and science as options, where they were moved to Riverside.